-This is available on the Fitbit Alta, Alta HR, and Blaze.
+This is available on all the Fitbit trackers.
 It encourages you to meet a mini-step goal of 250 steps each hour (approximately 2-3 minutes of walking).
 These prompts can be personalized to your schedule; for example, they can be put on “Do Not Disturb” during long meetings or appointments.

-In the case of the Charge 2 and the Blaze, both offer a Relax Guided Breathing sessions that can help calm your body and mind through two to five-minute sessions personalized to your breathing rate.
+The Inspire HR, Charge 3, Versa, Ionic, Charge 2 and the Blaze offer the Relax Guided Breathing sessions feature that can help calm your body and mind through two to five-minute sessions personalized to your breathing rate.
 The advantage of a guided breathing practice is that they are meant to reduce anxiety and stress, along with lower the blood pressure level.

-The apps look fantastic and display your complete daily and historical statistics in beautiful graphs that expand in landscape orientation and also display in portrait view.
+The App looks fantastic and display your complete daily and historical statistics in beautiful graphs that expand in landscape orientation and also display in portrait view.

 The desktop dashboard is another visually appealing and educational spot to keep track of your exercise and fitness statistics.

 And as a motivation you are able to link with friends, family members and co-workers to compete against each other on the leaderboard, become involved in daily or weekly Challenges, and earn badges based on completing goals, and historical milestones.
-These features of the Fitbit system really set it apart from the other trackers.
+These features of the Fitbit system is what really makes the difference between Fitbits and any other tracker.

 What colors are available?